Demonic Apps Momo & Bluewhale Challenge Brainwashing Teens to Commit Suicide

-Parents share their horrible experience
+Filipino Parents share their horrible experience with “the master”

-→ What parents can do to prevent computer gadget abuse
+→ Prevent computer gadget abuse

 1. Momo app sends depressing photos.

-The app is linked to depression and insomnia which makes sense when you expose yourself to demonic images that depict death and sadness.
+The app is linked to depression and insomnia, which makes sense when you expose yourself to demonic images that depict death and sadness.